 REDtone is passionate about continuous education and employees' development.
-REDtone Academy, its in-house trainer, continues to provide training and development modules to assist its employees to reach their full potential.
-All the trainings were done online since the onset of MCO in March 2020.
+REDtone Academy, with its in-house trainer, continues to provide training and development modules to assist its employees to reach their full potential to meet its business needs and contribute to the success of the Company.